amundsen-io/amundsenfrontendlibrary/docs/flask_config.md

 If you have more complex matching rules you can use `UNEDITABLE_TABLE_DESCRIPTION_MATCH_RULES`.
 It provides you more flexibility and control as you can create multiple match rules and use regex for matching schema nad table names.

-You can configure your match rules in `config file` as follow:
+You can configure your match rules in `config.py` as follow:
 ```python
 UNEDITABLE_TABLE_DESCRIPTION_MATCH_RULES = [
         # match rule for all table in schema1